MANMOHAN14/Blog-Website/README.md

 # Blog Website Project

 This is a blog website created using HTML, CSS, and JavaScript.
-It allows users to view blog posts, search for specific posts, and leave comments.
+It allows users to view blog posts.

 ## Features